 Students will not be released to anyone other than the parent without specific permission from the parent.
-If there are custody problems, please meet with Ms. London or Mrs. Dale.
+If there are custody problems, please meet with Mrs. Scheman, Ms. Engle or Mr. Clark.
 The legal obligations of the school are determined by court orders or judicial mandates.
 As much as we would like to follow verbal directions from parents, this may not always be possible.
 By providing written documentation of custody, visitation, etc. the school will be in a better position to grant your requests.
+Enrolling parent is the only one that has rights to make changes in who picks up students.